How Press Placements Help Law Firms Get Named by ChatGPT and Score Higher in Google E-E-A-T

 What is the mechanism by which press coverage improves a law firm’s AI citation frequency?

-Significant value — regional business publications and digital news: Features in regional business journals, local business news outlets, and established digital news publications in the firm’s market build brand recognition alongside AI citation authority.
+Significant value — regional business publications and digital news.
+Features in regional business journals and established digital news publications build brand recognition alongside AI citation authority.
+Furthermore, these sources consistently carry enough domain authority to generate meaningful entity confirmation signals.
+Consequently, regional business coverage is one of the most accessible high-value placement categories for most law firms.

-The E-E-A-T Dimension of Legal Press Coverage
+The E-E-A-T Dimension of Law Firm Press Coverage

 How does press coverage specifically improve a law firm’s E-E-A-T signals?